managedcoder/PVAAudioCodesCC/README.md

 Edition.
 If you don't already have access to either of those services, you can create a trial account to explore those services and this accelerator.

-**Note:** Some of the capabilities of this accelerator require AudioCodes VoiceAI Connect Cloud Edition Plus and you can upgrade your service later if you want to leverage those features without having to reinstall the accelerator.
+**Note:** The trial subscription for AudioCode VoiceAI Connect Cloud provides a standard set of telephony features but some of the capabilities of this accelerator use advanced telephony capabilities which require the AudioCodes VoiceAI Connect Cloud Edition Plus and you can upgrade your trial subscription later if you want to leverage those features without having to reinstall the accelerator.

 - **Get PVA Trial Account**
 To sign up for a free trial account for Power Virtual Agents click [here](https://go.microsoft.com/fwlink/?LinkId=2107702&clcid=0x409&cmpid=pva-home-hero-sta-buildchatbots)